-The loss of steady income, coupled with funeral and perhaps hospital expenses, can undermine the financial security of a family who is still grieving the sudden passing of a loved one.
-At Rutter Mills, our wrongful death lawyers will pursue every penny of compensation that you are due in the wake of a fatal car accident.
+The loss of steady income, coupled with funeral and perhaps hospital expenses, can undermine the financial security of a family still grieving the sudden passing of a loved one.
+At Rutter Mills, our wrongful death lawyers will pursue every penny of compensation you are due in the wake of a fatal car accident.
 To discuss your options for legal recourse, reach out to schedule a free consultation.

 If we do not recover wrongful death compensation for you and your family, there are no legal fees.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”